needle-mirror/com.unity.xr.oculus/Documentation~/Oculus.md

 # About the Oculus XR Plugin :

-The Oculus XR Plugin enables you to build applications for a veriety of Oculus devices including the Rift, Rift S, Quest and GO.
+The Oculus XR Plugin enables you to build applications for a variety of Oculus devices including the Rift, Rift S, Quest and GO.

 # Supported XR Plugin Subsystems: